 A non-voting member does not have a right to vote on committee decisions.

 - setting or changing a body corporate levy

 - changing the rights, privileges or obligations of lot owners

-- decisions that have to be made by ordinary resolution, special resolution, resolution without dissent or majority resolution
+- decisions that must be made by ordinary resolution, special resolution, resolution without dissent, or majority resolution

 - starting a legal proceeding, unless it is

 - to recover a liquidated debt against the owner of a lot

 - related to a proceeding where the body corporate is already a party

 - for an offence under the by-law contravention provisions of the Body Corporate and Community Management Act 1997